 Humans contract diseases spread by rodents when we are bitten, when we come in contact with a rodent’s droppings or urine, or if we handle a rodent, including a recently dead one.
 If you're bitten by a rodent, seek medical attention immediately.

-Common signs of rodent activity in your house in Fort Worth are:
+Common signs of rodent activity in your house in Southlake are:

 Sounds at night.
 Rats sometimes fight over food or dominance and squeal and make rustling noises.
 You might also hear mice scurrying or chewing on something.

 Nests.
 Mice and rats make nests after they mate.
 They prepare for juveniles by building nests out of soft materials like paper, fabric, pillow stuffing, bits of cloth, loose carpeting, or wall insulation.